 If the transmission status parameter is Successful, the provided service class parameter specifies the class of service for the associated data unit transfer; otherwise the provided service class parameter is not present.
 In non-QoS STAs, the value of this parameter is ReorderableGroupAddressed(#66).
 In QoS STAs, it is QoSAck or QoSNoAck.

+The radio environment status vector provides information to higher layer entities about the current radio environment and the most recent TGbd reception.
+This parameter shall be present when dot11NGVActivated is TRUE and absent otherwise.

 Insert the following, new subclauses at the end of clause 5